drduh/macOS-Security-and-Privacy-Guide/README.md

 Further, it is possible to run the contemporary Linux-based [Wireguard](https://www.wireguard.com/) VPN either [from a Linux VM](https://github.com/mrash/Wireguard-macOS-LinuxVM) or via a set of [cross platform tools](https://www.wireguard.com/xplatform/).

+Other Open Source OpenVPN clients/GUI: [Eddie](https://github.com/AirVPN/Eddie), [Pritunl](https://client.pritunl.com) are not evaluated in this guide, so are neither recommended nor actively discouraged from use.

 ## Viruses and malware

 There is an [ever-increasing](https://www.documentcloud.org/documents/2459197-bit9-carbon-black-threat-research-report-2015.html) amount of Mac malware in the wild.
 Macs aren't immune from viruses and malicious software!